GOT-10k: A Large High-Diversity Benchmark for Generic Object Tracking in the Wild

-\textbf{Impact of diversity.} We fix the number of training videos to 2000 and exponentially vary the number of sampled object classes from 5 to 405, and motion classes from 4 to 64.
-The corresponding evaluation results are shown in Figure~\ref{fig:impact_diversity}.
-We observe that the performance of SiamFCv2 continuously improves as more training classes are included, and the trend approximately converges at the last point.
-The performance of GOTURN also shows an upward tendency with the improvement of dataset diversity.
-However, the impact of dataset diversity on these two trackers seems to be less significant than that of dataset scale.
-For MDNet, similar to scale, its performance is also insensitive to the number of classes included in the training data.
+\textbf{Impact of object diversity.} We fix the number of training videos to 2000 and exponentially vary the number of randomly sampled object classes from 5 to 405.
+The evaluation results are shown in Figure~\ref{fig:impact_obj_div}.
+We observe an upward tendency of the performance of MemTracker, SiamFCv2, and GOTURN as more object classes are introduced in the training data.
+Noticeably, MemTracker and SiamFCv2 show a steep increase in mAO score (by nearly 15\%) when increasing the number of object classes from 5 to 405, and the trends do not seem to converge at 405 classes, indicating the importance of object diversity in training data on the generalization performance of the two trackers.
+In contrast, the performance of MDNet is less affected by the object diversity in the training data.

-One possible reason for the different impacts of dataset scale and diversity on different trackers lies in the model capacity.
-Although all three deep trackers use shallow CNNs as their backbone, SiamFCv2 allows all parameters trainable, while MDNet and GOTURN fix the first three layers to pretrained weights.
-In this respect, SiamFCv2 has a larger model capacity and can fit training data with more videos and higher diversity.
-Instead, limited by their model capacities, it is difficult for GOTURN and MDNet to benefit from larger-scale datasets.